Johanna299/Listify/README.md

 Listify is a web application for managing shopping lists.
 Users can create and edit shopping lists, add items, filter items by tags and mark items as bought while shopping.

-The project was developed as part of the course 'Web Engineering' during my Bachelor’s degree in Communication, Knowledge & Media at University of Applied Sciences Upper Austria, Campus Hagenberg.
+This project was developed in the 3rd semester of my Bachelor’s degree in Communication, Knowledge & Media at the University of Applied Sciences Upper Austria, Campus Hagenberg, as part of the course 'Web Engineering'.

 The goal of the project was to design and implement a shopping list application from concept and wireframes to a functional frontend implementation using HTML, CSS and JavaScript.